aplteam/Tatin/docs/FirstStepsWithTatin.md

 #._tatin.aplteam_MarkAPL_11_0_1
 ```

-I> You will also see a couple of messages the user command prints to the session in order to keep you informed about the progress of loading the packages.
-These are not shown here.
+I> By default Tatin does no jabber when going about its business, but by specifying the `-verbose` flag you can change this: if specified you will see a number of messages printed to the session in order to keep you informed about the progress of loading the packages.
+I>

-The command prints to the session the name of the namespace into which the package was actually loaded.
-We can use MarkAPL by referring to it as `#.Foo.MarkAPL` because Tatin has also established a reference in `#.Foo` named `MarkAPL` that points to the real package:
+I> At the very least the command prints to the session the name of the namespace into which the package was actually loaded.

+We can use `MarkAPL` by referring to it as `#.Foo.MarkAPL` because Tatin has also established a reference in `#.Foo` named `MarkAPL` that points to the real package:

 ```